vuepress-theme-hope/vuepress-theme-hope/demo/src/slides.md

 ## Slide 2

-This is a very looooo ooooo ooooo ooooo ooooo ooooong content which is expecting to break.
+This is a very looooo ooooo ooooo ooooo ooooo ooooong content and we expect it to break.

 - Item 1
 - Item 2